A Frustratingly Easy Approach for Entity and Relation Extraction: Analysis

-Table~\ref{tab:input} shows the performance of all the variants and it clearly indicates that different input representations make a real difference in the relation accuracy.
-Compared to \ts{Text}, \ts{TypedMarkers} improved the F1 scores largely by $+5.5\%$ and $+7.4\%$ absolute.
-All the variants of using marker tokens are significantly better than the standard text representations and this suggests the importance of learning different representations with respect to different subject-object pairs.
+Table~\ref{tab:input} summarizes the results of all the variants using either \ti{gold} entities or \ti{predicted} entities from the entity model.
+As is shown, different input representations make a clear difference and the variants of using marker tokens are significantly better than standard text representations and this suggests the importance of learning different representations with respect to different pairs of spans.
+Compared to \ts{Text}, \ts{TypedMarkers} improved the F1 scores dramatically by $+5.0\%$ and $+7.4\%$ absolute when gold entities are given.
+With the predicted entities, the improvement is reduced as expected while it remains large enough.
 Finally, entity type is useful in improving the relation performance and an early fusion of entity information is particularly effective (\ts{TypedMarkers} vs \ts{MarkersEType} and \ts{MarkersELoss}).
 We also find that \ts{MarkersEType} to perform even better than \ts{MarkersEloss} which suggests that using entity types directly as features is better than using them to provide training signals through auxiliary losses.